-Here are some of the presentations I’ve given at professional conferences, universities, and corporations.
+Here are some of the presentations I’ve given at conferences, universities, and businesses.
 If you’d like me to speak at your event, let’s talk.

 * * *

 GOTO Copenhagen 2016.
 October 3, 2016.
 Mixing R with other programming languages.